pirateapple/pirateapple/static/content/pages/index.md

 template: index-page
 description: A description of the site
 svgzindex: x
-profTitle: Complete Web
+profTitle: Pirate Social
 coverletter:
-  coverText: About Complete Web
+  coverText: About Pirate Social
   coverLink: /about
 scrollable: false
 contentinvideo: false